caiopalma/caiopalma/README.md

 ### I'm a mad scientist 🧪 trying to conquer the data world! 💾 🌎

-My personal goal is to be a good data engineer.
+My personal goal is to be a legendary data engineer.

 I'm currently learning about GitHub Actions and Data Ingestion on Go Lang.